 Convoluted foam, also known as “egg-crate foam,” is not often found in the top layers of higher-quality mattresses since it’s quite stiff.
 However, it works well as a stabilizing layer to provide extra support and deter sag.

 Latex foam is slowly gaining on memory foam as another soft, comfortable option for pain-sufferers seeking better sleep.
 Unlike memory foam, which is made using petroleum, natural latex is harvested from the sap of a rubber tree.
-This process requires little environmental impact, so latex is a good option for anyone seeking an eco-friendly mattress.
+This process requires little environmental impact, so latex is a good option for anyone seeking an eco-friendly mattress that uses natural materials.

 Latex, while similar in feel to memory foam, is a bit bouncier, so it appeals to anyone used to innerspring beds.
-Because of the way it’s made, latex is also more expensive and durable than memory foam.
+Because of the way latex is made, the mattresses are also a more expensive mattress option than memory foam.
 Many consider the extra cost to be a worthy investment since latex foam typically lasts longer.

 Innerspring mattresses have been around the longest— since the 1800s, to be precise!
 While they’ve come a long way since then, most still use steel or Bonnell coils in their base to give the user a nice, responsive surface.

 Because the inner layers of an innerspring mainly consist of coils, with foam or down being used only in the top comfort layers, innersprings are quite cool.
 That makes them ideal for hot sleepers.

 Innerspring mattresses make up ⅓ of all mattress sales, but they are still consistently the lowest-rated as far as customer satisfaction.
 Innerspring beds start to sag after only 5 years, and if the comfort layer isn’t well-constructed, users may begin to feel the coils digging into their backs or sides.